Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

     sync_times.append(end_time - start_time)
 ```

-## Timing on GPU
-When timing on CPU, we are not just timing kernel execution.
-We also account for time associated with overhead costs, as described above.

-But sometimes we care only about the kernel timings themselves.
-This section describes a series of tricks that can help in achieving accurate measurements.

-### CUDA events
+## CUDA events
 When combining explicit synchronization points with perf_counter, we are not just timing kernel execution.
 This also includes the overhead associated with the kernel launch, as described above.
-Creating additional synchronization points may also be undesirable when trying to time in a production-level setup.
+Additional synchronization may also be undesirable when trying to profile in a production level setup, as we want to avoid skewing results by affecting the overall performance of the system.

-CUDA Events are a neat way to prevent us from timing kernel launch overhead and creating unnecessary synchronization points.
+CUDA Events are a neat way to avoid unnecessary synchronization points and hide kernel launch overhead.
 Consider the following code:

 ```python
 start_event = torch.cuda.Event(enable_timing=True)